OishiYasai/Information-Security-Basics-HW1/README.md

 # Information-Security-Basics-HW1

+## Assignment Goals

+The main tasks for this assignment include:

+- Developing the four AES round transformations: **Add Round Key**, **Byte Substitution**, **Shift Rows**, and **Mix Columns**.
+- Sequentially applying these transformations to perform one round of AES-128 encryption on a given plaintext block.

+This implementation represents a reduced version of AES-128, performing only a single encryption round rather than the full ten rounds specified by the AES standard.

+## Implementation

+The key AES transformations are as follows:

+1. **add_round_key**: This step combines the current state with the round key using the XOR operation, which blends the key into the encryption.
+2. **sub_bytes**: Each byte in the state matrix is substituted with a new value from the AES S-box, adding complexity to the transformation.
+3. **shift_rows**: The rows of the state matrix are moved by different amounts to improve the mixing of information between columns.
+4. **mix_columns**: The data in each column is mixed together using Galois Field multiplication to ensure better spreading of information.

-## Task:
+## Requirements for Submission

-The file simple aes.c (available on Moodle) contains a simple AES128 implementation written in the C programming language.
-However, the four AES 2round transformations are not provided in the source code and still need to be implemented.
-Then, these four round transformations have to be applied to the plaintext block 0123456789abcdeffed- cba9876543210 as shown in the function aes round trans, which corresponds to encryption with a round-reduced version of AES128 consisting of just a single round.
-The round key (in hex format) is 0f1571c947d9e8590cb7add6af7f6798, but the last four bytes af7f6798 need to be replaced by the last four bytes of your student-ID number (see comments at the beginning of the function aes round trans for an example).
-In order to get the full points for this question, the correct ciphertext (after applying the four round transforma- tions as shown in aes round trans) as well as the source code of the implementation of the four round transformations have to be submitted.
-Please copy the source code of the four round transformations into the PDF file that contains the answers of this homework, i.e. do not attach them as a separate file.
-There is no strict requirement to write the implementation of the round transformations in C, i.e. using another language like Java or Python is permitted.
-However, it is not allowed to use a library that provides the AES round transformations.
+- Include the correct ciphertext produced after applying the transformations.
+- Provide the source code of the four round transformations in the PDF file containing your homework answers; do not submit this code as a separate file.